 - 1. A properly completed official application form.
 No application fee required. - 2.
 Minimum cumulative unweighted high school grade point average of 2.50 on a 4.00 scale. - 3.
 Complete the GAFutures application process for Dual Enrollment students. - 4.
 Must submit official, qualifying SAT, ACT, or placement scores or have high school transcripts evaluated for placement. - a.
-If SAT/ACT scores are submitted, then they must meet the following requirements: - i.
-SAT Critical Reading score of at least 480 (prior to March 2016), OR an SAT Reading score of at least 26 (after March 2016), OR ACT English score of at least 20. - ii.
+If SAT/ACT scores are submitted, then they must meet the following requirements: - SAT Critical Reading score of at least 480 (prior to March 2016), OR an SAT Reading score of at least 26 (after March 2016), OR ACT English score of at least 20. - ii.
 SAT Math score of at least 440 (prior to March 2016), OR an SAT Math score of at least 24 (after March 2016) OR ACT Math score of at least 18. - b.
 If the Placement Test is taken in lieu of the SAT or ACT, the following is required: - i.
-GMC campus representative will schedule a Placement Test for students after receipt of their respective official high school transcript that reflects their cumulative unweighted high school grade point average of at least a 2.50 on a 4.00 scale. - ii.
+GMC campus representative will schedule a Placement Test for students after receipt of their respective official high school transcript that reflects their cumulative unweighted high school grade point average of at least a 2.50 on a 4.00 scale.

+- ii.
 The following are the minimum Next Generation Accuplacer Placement test subscores for qualifying Dual Enrollment placement: no score less than 240 in Reading, 4 on the Write Placer component, and 251 in Math. - 5.
-Must exempt Learning Support Services (LSS) English and Reading prior to registering for courses with LSS English or Reading as a prerequisite. - 6.
-Must exempt Learning Support Services (LSS) Mathematics prior to registering for courses with LSS Mathematics as a prerequisite. - 7.
-Degree seeking dual enrollment students must meet all degree requirements, including LSS requirements as outlined in the Learning Support Services section of the Catalog.
+Must exempt LSS English and Reading prior to registering for courses with LSS English or Reading as a prerequisite. - 6.
+Must exempt LSS Mathematics prior to registering for courses with LSS Mathematics as a prerequisite.